-And now giving to the AIA Fund is even easier through our automatic giving program!
+And now giving to the AIA Annual Fund is even easier through our automatic giving program!
 Not only will you help cut down our administrative costs for sending out mailings, you will have the added convenience of knowing you have helped to continue all the programs you support at the AIA, just with the click of a button!

-As you may know, only a small percentage of our Membership fees covering our operating funds, so your support is crucial.
-If you have not yet supported the AIA Fund, start now!
+As you may know, only a small percentage of our Membership fees cover our operating funds, so your support is crucial.
+If you have not yet supported the AIA Annual Fund, start now!
 And if you already have, please consider an additional gift to help us get through these difficult economic times and continue making progress.

-If you are looking for a different way to support the AIA Fund, consider rolling over a contribution from your IRA, making a gift of stock, or listing the AIA as a beneficiary on your retirement fund.
+If you are looking for a different way to support the AIA Annual Fund, consider rolling over a contribution from your IRA, making a gift of stock, or listing the AIA as a beneficiary on your retirement fund.

 Archaeological Institute of America